 | Pelithra | /peh-LITH-rah/ | Crystal Voice |

 Insectoid and exotic aliens represent the truly foreign.
 These are species whose biology, society, and communication are nothing like ours.
-The names should reflect that alienness — sharper sounds, unexpected structures, and a rhythm that feels distinctly non-human.
-Use these from the alien name generator when you want your audience to feel genuine unease or fascination.
+The names reflect that alienness — sharper sounds, unexpected structures, and a rhythm that feels distinctly non-human.

 | Name | Pronunciation | Meaning |